The other day I was returning home from work on the train,

 particularly funny remark or verbal volley.
 Of course, my interest was also held by the

-fact that these two gentlemen, of early twenties estimated age were rather easy
+fact that these two gentlemen, of mid-twenties estimated age, were rather easy

 mean pretty.
 His face, pure and unblemished, his dark hair cut short in a

-red lips rendered his face an almost jaw dropping beauty.
+red lips rendered his face an almost jaw-dropping angelic beauty.
 Repeatedly during the

 slightly camp oral bat and ball game, he referred to himself by name, Michael